How to wire up Fathom Analytics in a SvelteKit app

 Tracking client-side route changes

-The previous code snippet tracks the initial page load, which is the server-rendered app that has been delivered to the client.
-But once this page has been loaded and the JavaScript fully hydrated, the app switches to client-side routing and the tracking configured so far is completely blind to client-side route changes.
-To fix this, let’s add one more line and corresponding imports:
+The previous code snippets track initial page loads.
+But once a page has been loaded and the JavaScript fully hydrated, SvelteKit switches to client-side routing.
+Any client-side route changes would not be tracked.
+To fix this, let's add a reactive statement:

 <script>